moshoodha89/CBT_App/README.md

 # CBT_App
- Ane educational software to help improve learning
+ An educational software modelled after UTM Examination for students to practice as they prepare for exams.